JYNgithub/global-salary-dashboard/README.md

 As of August 2025, the dashboard is only available via local deployment and is no longer accessible online.
 This is to redirect my focus on newer projects instead.

+[Check out my portfolio](https://chongjinjyeportfolio.streamlit.app/) for further information on this project.

 # Installation

 1. Clone the repository